CoIT-WGU/D084-Lab-Resources/README.md

 > **Please note: These labs require that you have an account with Azure and an Internet connection.
 If you do not have an existing subscription, sign up for a free trial by clicking [this link](https://azure.microsoft.com/en-us/free) and following the posted instructions.**

-> **To successfully complete the labs for this course, you will need to first download the lab files by clicking [this link](https://github.com/BGarza-CoIT/D084-Lab-Resources/archive/master.zip) and extract the contents.
-The lab instructions listed within [this link](https://github.com/CoIT-WGU/D084-Lab-Resources/tree/master/Instructions/Labs) should be opened with a browser, and indicates when you will need to reference each file to successfully complete each exercise.**
+> **To successfully complete the labs for this course, you will need to first

+**The lab instructions listed within [this link](https://github.com/CoIT-WGU/D084-Lab-Resources/tree/master/Instructions/Labs) should be opened with a browser, and indicates when you will need to reference each file to successfully complete each exercise.**

 <br />